wp-papi/wp-papi.github.io/src/docs/properties/post.md

-labels        | array         | Array of labels, `select_post_type` that defaults to `Select Post Type` and `select_item` that defaults to `Select %s` (the post type name). layout        | 'simple'      | Post property has two different layouts, the `simple` one that is one dropdown with option labels and `advanced` that is two dropdown, one with all post types. `Since 3.0.0` placeholder   | empty string  | Placeholder text that's displayed when no option is selected. post_type     | 'post'        | The post type that the property will load posts from.
-Can only be one post type query         | array         | Append a `WP_Query` on all post types.
+labels        | array         | Array of labels, `select_post_type` that defaults to `Select Post Type` and `select_item` that defaults to `Select %s` (the post type name). layout        | 'simple'      | Post property has two different layouts, the `simple` one that is one dropdown with option labels and `advanced` that is two dropdown, one with all post types. `Since 3.0.0` placeholder   | empty string  | Placeholder text that's displayed when no option is selected. post_type     | 'post'        | The post types that the property will load posts from. query         | array         | Append a `WP_Query` on all post types.
 Gist reference over `WP_Query`.
 Note that `post_type` in query will always be removed select2       | true          | If true Select2 will be used, if false the native browser dropdown will be used.